Hens4n/Windows-Sequential-File-Renamer/README.md

 ## English
 This program can rename files sequentially any way you want. <br/>
-I recommend renaming files sequentially in a folder just forone file type (folder only with images, documents, videos, etc).<br/>
+I recommend renaming files sequentially in a folder just for one file type (folder only with images, documents, videos, etc).<br/>
 If there are images and videos in a folder, the program will not rename in order for each file of each type.<br/>

 It will be:<br/>